Research Experience Placements: Eligibility and how to apply

 Research Experience Placements (REPs) are paid Summer internships for Home/EU undergraduates from any university studying Mathematics, Physics, Chemistry, Engineering, Computing, or other quantitative disciplines, who wish to gain experience of research in the Environmental Sciences.

 Successful undergraduate applicants are paid a stipend of £200 per week for a placement of 8-10 weeks during the Universities' summer recess.
 Up to £500 funding is also available to supervisors to use for expenses incurred by the research project.
 Successful candidates will later be encouraged to apply for a NERC-funded PhD in the Environmental Sciences.

-The Natural Environment Research Council (NERC) has provided the EnvEast NERC DTP with funding for up to four REPs.
+The Natural Environment Research Council (NERC) has provided the EnvEast NERC DTP with funding for up to three REPs.
 This opens up the exciting opportunity for undergraduates to not only switch departments for their placement, but also potentially to work at another institute within the EnvEast DTP.